-When we talk about hope, we often do so in uncertain terms, but in his letter to the Ephesians Paul explains that the hope of those who follow Christ is certain.
-His primary concern for his readers is to know Christ and then to take hold of all that is ours in Him, including the assurance of our hope.
+When we talk about hope, we often do so in uncertain terms.
+But in his letter to the Ephesians, Paul explained that the hope of those who follow Christ is certain.
+His primary concern for his readers was for them to know Christ and then to take hold of all that was, and is, theirs in Him—including the assurance of their hope.
 In this message, Alistair Begg teaches listeners to live in response to the benefits that belong to each one who has faith that is secure in Jesus.

 We’re going to read now from the New Testament, in Ephesians and in chapter 1.
 And we’ve reached the fifteenth verse in our study here through the first chapter: the first fourteen verses, one really long chapter in Greek with no punctuation, and then, beginning in verse 15, a duplicate, and another long sentence that the English translators have punctuated for us to try and help us as we read through it.

 “For this reason, because I have heard of your faith in the Lord Jesus and your love toward all the saints, I do not cease to give thanks for you, remembering you in my prayers, that the God of our Lord Jesus Christ, the Father of glory, may give you the Spirit of wisdom and of revelation in the knowledge of him, having the eyes of your hearts enlightened, that you may know what is the hope to which he has called you, what are the riches of his glorious inheritance in the saints, and what is the immeasurable greatness of his power toward us who believe, according to the working of his great might that he worked in Christ when he raised him from the dead and seated him at his right hand in the heavenly places, far above all rule and authority and power and dominion, and above every name that is named, not only in this age but also in the one to come.
 And he put all things under his feet and gave him as head over all things to the church, which is his body, the fullness of him who fills all in all.”